AM5800/self_drifing_car/behavioral_cloning/Readme.md

 Grid usually contains a lof of nodes.
 To speedup grid search even further I used early stopping.
 Also, I am checking model after each epoch and if it has the best global validation performance - I save it.

-Next I will describe some notable networks
+Next I will describe some notable networks.

 ## AlexNet
+AlexNet is very simple yet effective and proven architecture for image recognition.
+And our problem is just about that - we receive an image from the camera and we should find high-level features that correspond to, for example, road boundaries.
+And then we will feed those high level features to fully connected layers that will predict steering angle.

-AlexNet is very simple yet effective and proven architecture, so I always start vision problems with a it.
-In this case it starts with 4 convolution layers and ends with 2 hidden layers connected to a regressor.
+In this case the network starts with 4 convolution layers and ends with 2 hidden layers connected to a regressor.
 Each convolution layer uses 'relu' activation and is followed by max pooling layer.
 There is also batch normalization layer between each layer.
 BN layer serves two purposes: first, it makes models to converge faster (and for really deep models like inceptionV3 it is super important).
 Second, it works as a regularizer.
 Since the mean and bias are learned from batches statistics - net never sees the same input twice.
 Actual placement of BN layer is arguable, but I met recommendations to place them after each convolution layer.

 Dropout also added to last hidden layer to even further prevent overfitting.

 [AlexNet scheme](img/alexnet.png)

 ## AlexNet modifications
 I also tried some modifications of alexnet.
 First, I have added dropout layers between convolutions.
-This should prevent coadaptations between those layers.
+This should prevent co-adaptations between those layers.
 And second, I have removed max pooling layers.
 And increased convolution stride respectively.
-This reduces input dimensionality(as max pooling does) but in a more accurate and efficient way than just dropping 8/9 pixels.
+This reduces input dimensionality(as max pooling does) but in a more accurate and efficient way compared to just dropping 8 out of 9 pixels.

 ## InceptionV3
 Another interesting architecture that I tried - is inception network from google.
+This network is also used in image processing and it showed very high score in ImageNet competition.
+There are  also other ImageNet winning networks such as VGG or ResNet.
+But they have much more parameters.
+Which is undesirable in a real time application.
-You can see it's amazing architecture here.
-Keras framework has built-in function for creating this network keras.applications.inceptionv3
-This network is used for image classification.
+Keras framework has built-in function for creating this network: keras.applications.inceptionv3 This network is designed for image classification.
 So I have changed last layer to be regressor.

 [Mindblowing scheme](img/inception.png)